CVisionProcessing/SPRNN/readme.md

 <img src="https://github.com/CVisionProcessing/SPRNN/blob/main/overview.png" width="800px" height="618">

 # Cite
 Please cite our paper when you use our model and code.
 For more details about this paper, please refer to our paper "SPRNN: A Spatial-temporal Recurrent Neural Network for Crowd Flow Prediction" at https://www.sciencedirect.com/science/article/pii/S0020025522011057.
-Anyone clicking on this link: https://authors.elsevier.com/a/1fsr84ZQE83kn, before November 24, 2022 will be taken directly to our article on ScienceDirect.

 [Plain Text]
 -------------